livetrails/targetjs/README.md

 ## The Core of TargetJS

 TargetJS utilizes literal JavaScript objects for target definitions, providing a compact and readable format.
-Targets offer a unified interface that encompasses both properties and functions.
-TargetJS leverages ES2015's guaranteed property order to ensure that target execution follows the order in which the code is written.
+The core principles are:

+- Provide an internal wrapper (called "targets") for both properties and methods of the literal object.
+- Execute targets sequentially, in the order they are written leveraging ES2015's guaranteed property order.
+- Enable functional pipelines between adjacent targets.
+- Add lifecycles, looping, and timing to targets, enabling them to execute or re-execute based on conditions or time.

+Learn more about the framework's origins [here](https://dev.to/ahmad_wasfi_f88513699c56d/targetjs-rethinking-ui-with-declarative-synchronous-pipelines-5bbi).

 ## Anatomy of a Target